Wang Yi: Iran

 Wang Yi took a leading role in negotiations between Iran and Saudi Arabia that resulted in the reestablishment of diplomatic relations.
 The meetings secretly took place in Beijing.
 Wang credited Xi with leading the talks.
 The CCP leader visited both nations prior to their joint meeting.
 Wang further stated that this achievement showed the value of using China as a mediator.

+On 2 March 2026, Wang Yi held a series of high-level phone calls with his counterparts in Iran, Oman, and France to address the escalating conflict following U.S. and Israeli strikes on Iran.
+During a call with Iranian Foreign Minister Abbas Araghchi, Wang reaffirmed that China "supports Iran in defending its sovereignty, security, territorial integrity, and national dignity."
+He characterized the U.S.-Israeli military operations as a violation of international law and the UN Charter, particularly as they occurred during ongoing negotiations.